rustyrussell/lightning-rfc-old/communications/low/02-wire-protocol.md

 broadcast very soon, so there is usually no reason to pay a premium for rapid processing.

+The sender MUST set signature to the bitcoin signature of the close transaction with `close_fee` divided as described in "Fee Calculation".

-The receiver MUST check `sig` is valid for the close transaction, and MUST fail the connection if it is not.
+The receiver MUST check `sig` is valid for the close transaction with the given `close_fee`, and MUST fail the connection if it is not.

 If the receiver agrees with the fee, it SHOULD reply with a `close_signature` with the same `close_fee` value and sign and